netbirdio/netbird/README.md

 <br>

-**NetBird is an open-source VPN management platform built on top of WireGuard® making it easy to create secure private networks for your organization or home.**
+**NetBird combines a configuration-free peer-to-peer private network and a centralized access control system in a single platform, making it easy to create secure private networks for your organization or home.**

-It requires zero configuration effort leaving behind the hassle of opening ports, complex firewall rules, VPN gateways, and so forth.
+NetBird creates an overlay network that automatically connects your machines over an encrypted tunnel, leaving behind the hassle of opening ports, complex firewall rules, VPN gateways, and so forth.

-NetBird uses [NAT traversal techniques](https://en.wikipedia.org/wiki/Interactive_Connectivity_Establishment) to automatically create an overlay peer-to-peer network connecting machines regardless of location (home, office, data center, container, cloud, or edge environments), unifying virtual private network management experience.
+NetBird agent isolates every machine and device by applying granular access policies, while allowing you to manage them intuitively from a single place.

 **Key features:**